Multi-Token Prediction via Self-Distillation: Experiments

 \subsection{Performance Across Tasks}

-In \cref{tab:math-evals,tab:general-evals}, we present the same pair of models but evaluated over a larger set of 6 evaluation tasks.
+In Appendix~\cref{tab:math-evals,tab:general-evals}, we present the same pair of models but evaluated over a larger set of 6 evaluation tasks.
 We observe that even though both models were trained on only MetaMathQA, transfer learning occurs.
 As the two initial models have different strengths before MTP adaptation, both at step 0 and after training is complete, their performance under \textit{Static} $k=1$ decoding varies considerably.
-However, we generally observe that larger average acceleration factors occur on the GSM8K and BBH benchmarks, and that for the more open-ended generative tasks like CNN DailyMail, lower acceleration factors are yielded for all adaptive decoding configurations.
+However, we generally observe that larger average acceleration factors occur on the GSM8K and BBH benchmarks, and that for the more open-ended generative tasks like CNN DailyMail, we see lower acceleration factors across all decoding strategies.